-Gross reinsurance premiums ceded comprise the total premiums payable for the whole cover provided by contracts entered into in the period and are recognised on the date on which the policy incepts.
-Premiums include any adjustments arising in the accounting period in respect of reinsurance contracts incepting in prior accounting periods.
+Premiums ceded to reinsurer's comprise the total premiums payable for the whole cover provided by contracts entered in the period and are recognised on the date on which the policy incepts.
+Premiums ceded to reinsurer's include any adjustments arising in the accounting period in respect of reinsurance contracts incepting in prior accounting periods.

-Unearned reinsurance premiums are those proportions of premiums ceded in a year that relate to periods of risk after the reporting date.
-Unearned reinsurance premiums are deferred over the term of the underlying direct insurance policies for risks-attaching contracts and over the term of the reinsurance contract for losses-occurring contracts.
+Unearned premiums reserve, reinsurers share are those proportions of premiums ceded in a year that relate to periods of risk after the reporting date.
+UPR, reinsurer share are deferred over the term of the underlying direct insurance policies for risks-attaching contracts and over the term of the reinsurance contract for losses-occurring contracts.